warp-contracts/academy/warp-academy-docs/docs/internal-calls.md

 ### `evaluationOptions`

-In order for internal writes to work we need to set evaluationOptions to true:
+In order for internal writes to work we need to set `evaluationOptions` to `true`.
+If you are not familiar with the `EvaluationOptions` interface, check out [Warp SDK](https://github.com/warp-contracts/warp/blob/main/src/core/modules/StateEvaluator.ts#L123).
+Basically, setting `evaluationOptions` let us changing behaviour of some of the contract features.

 ```ts
 const callingContract = smartweave